AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 }
 ```

-If you want to create event grid topic that accepts Cloud events this is only done on the CLI
+You will need to use CLI to  create event grid topic that accepts Cloud Event JSON schema

 ```bash
 az eventgrid topic create --name demotopic -l uksouth -g Test --input-schema cloudeventschemav1_0